luc1fev/21SPCMPE131/readme.md

 - [ ] js to check currect amount
 - [ ] sometimes Banner not rolling
 - [ ] other webpage display before login
+- [ ] balance not update after some operation

 # common topic: